shareven/emby_tv/README.md

 - Series / Episodes navigation
 - Localization: Simplified Chinese and English (follows system locale)
 - Scan QR code to enter login information
-- Supports hardware-accelerated playback of 4K HDR videos; automatically switches to server-side transcoding if hardware acceleration fails, indicated by a ⚡️ icon
+- Supports hardware decoding of 4K HDR video; if hardware decoding fails, it automatically switches to server-side transcoding for playback.
+A lightning bolt icon (⚡️) is displayed when server-side hardware acceleration is active.
 - Supports multiple theme color options
 - Displays a favorites list on the homepage